 While data can be powerful in providing customer insights for curated experiences, it also runs the risk of exposing sensitive customer and business information.
 Fintech solutions must ensure strong security frameworks in order to drive adoption and engagement.

 As we move forward, digital solutions will further define the fintech market in India.
-Areas like Blockchain technology (with application areas like digital currency exchange, cross-border payments, money transfers, smart contracts etc), Artificial Intelligence and Machine Learning (that can have a huge impact on banking systems with solutions like chatbots, voice-based payments, branchless banking and advanced fraud detection mechanisms) are still in the nascent stages of application in India, but will surely disrupt the financial ecosystem in the near future.
+Areas like Blockchain technology (with application areas like digital currency exchange, international payments, money transfers, smart contracts etc), Artificial Intelligence and Machine Learning (that can have a huge impact on banking systems with solutions like chatbots, voice-based payments, branchless banking and advanced fraud detection mechanisms) are still in the nascent stages of application in India, but will surely disrupt the financial ecosystem in the near future.